The Plan Cafe in the Morgan Arcade

 Sampling Welsh Cuisine at The Potted Pig

-Aside from Welsh rarebit, I can’t say I knew anything of the local cuisine when I arrived in Wales.
+Aside from Welsh rarebit, I can't say I knew anything about the local cuisine when I arrived in Wales.

-All that changed when I descended the stairs of The Potted Pig, a restaurant which opened in 2011, and is housed underground in a former bank vault.
+All that changed when I descended the stairs of The Potted Pig, a restaurant that opened in 2011 and is housed underground in a former bank vault.

 I opted for the two-course lunch menu ($16), with Truffled Welsh rarebit to start, and the Potted Pig ploughman with hand raised pork pie as a main course.